18 Aug 2025

 This lack of detail and flexibility made it hard to measure campaign success, compare location performance, or tailor strategies to specific markets.
 And while some of this could be managed manually with 12–13 locations, Alladin knew that thinking and operating like a bigger chain was part of their growth trajectory.

-Kingribs had more than 70% of their orders come from their most loyal, high-value customers, yet the majority of these orders were placed through third-party delivery platforms (Just Eat/Takeaway, Uber Eats, Deliveroo).
+However, more than 70% of Kingribs’ orders came from loyal, high-value customers come from their most loyal, high-value customers, yet the majority of these orders were placed through third-party delivery platforms (Just Eat/Takeaway, Uber Eats, Deliveroo).
 This resulted in paying thefty commissions for Kingribs and customers.

 They’re our customers, they love our brand, but we couldn’t own the relationship